p4lang/bf-p4c/README.md

 suitable file for the description of a particular topic.
 Then, each class that should be included is marked with the \\ingroup command.

+Don't forget to keep .dockerignore and the INPUT tag synchronized in order to include desired .md files.

 ### Best practices for using Doxygen

 - Use \@brief to introduce a brief, one-sentence description, which is used in listings.